jyamanaka/MajorStudio2/README.md

 ## Future Iterations

 **Add more Data**
-- Particularly about the endangered wildlife in The Great Swamp, and the continuing decrease of swamp ecosystems around the world.
+- Particularly about the endangered wildlife in The Great Swamp, and the continuing decrease of swamp ecosystems around the world -- this was found to be almost impossible -- confidential because of the sensitivity of people still trying to hunt/sell endangered species on the black market.
+This could be its own data viz project.

 **More nuance to the Water Data**
 - Chemicals, suburban runoff, impervious surfaces.